CHEMICALS FOUND IN BEAUTY PRODUCTS

 How they are listed on products: Triclosan

-Artificial Scents and Synthetic musk’s
+Artificial Scents and Synthetic Musk’s

 Used as an artificial scent.